 In early September 2002 Jan and I went to the Pyrenees for the first time.
-Unusually for us, for a trip below the snow-line, we booked on a 6 day organised trek with a guide, Hilary Sharp (the wife of Jon de Montjoye, the mountain guide I did most of my ski mountaineering with).
-We met in Lourdes, just 5 in total, and then made our way down to Gavarnie (1365 m), a small village right in the mountains.
+Unusually for us, for a trip below the snow-line, we booked on a 6 day organised trek with a guide, Hilary Sharp (the wife of Jon de Montjoye, the mountain guide that I did most of my ski mountaineering with).
+The trek covered the area between gavarnie in France and Torla in Spain with the Ordesa Gorge (the Grand Canyon of Europe) in between.

-Day 2 we walked up the Vallee de Pouey d’Aspe to the Port de Bouchard (a col at 2270 m).
+Another good day, we walked up the Vallee de Pouey d’Aspe to the Port de Bouchard (a col at 2270 m).
 The views from here were spectacular.
 From here the knees took a fair pounding as we descended down the track to Bujaruelo (1338 m).
 The well earned break by the Roman bridge over the river was much appreciated in the afternoon sun.
 From here we walked through the woods to the road and then followed this to the village of Torla (1030 m).
 My feet were telling me we had just finished quite a long day (9 hours)!

-For day 4 we were heading back to France via the Breche de Roland, a huge gash in a line of cliffs above Gavarnie.
+Today we were heading back to France via the Breche de Roland, a huge gash in a line of cliffs above Gavarnie.
 Once more we caught the bus (at 7 am) to the Ordesa Gorge car park, with blue skies and sunshine above.
 We made good time up the gorge reaching the Mares Tail falls in about 2 hours.
 Then a steep path led up through the walls of the Cirque de Soaso to the Cirque de Goriz above, to arrive at the Goriz Hut (2200 m) at 11.30 am (4 hours), which was shut!
 The views from above the Cirque de Soaso, down the length of the Ordesa Gorge, were fantastic and made for some good photos.
 It was turning colder now and clouding over as we headed along the Faja Luenga.
 At the Llano y Cuello de Millarts (2457 m) we opted for the higher route to the Breche de Roland.
 The last section of this was over some very unusual rock formations which looked like a glacier made of rock; a jumbled array of huge rock crevasses that needed great care to negotiate.
 Before we could reach the Breche we had to get down from this high area.
 Without resorting to climbing there appeared to be just the one place where the descent could be made; a steep scree run.
 From here it was a straightforward route to the Breche de Roland (2807 m), which we reached at 3 pm, just as it started to rain and thunder started rumbling above us.
 A very impressive place as you can see from the black and white photos above!
 In view of the change in the weather we didn’t hang around but descended the Glacier de la Breche on the north side using the well worn track.
 It looked as though it was just a permanent snow field rather than a glacier with crevasses all over the place.
 We didn’t need to rope up and trekking poles were enough for security.
 We arrived at the Refuge de la Breche de Roland (2587 m) about 3.50 pm and settled in for the night.
 The storm didn’t come to anything, thankfully.

-Day 5 the weather had closed in but we decided to continue with the plan to climb the peak Le Taillon.
+The weather had closed in but we decided to continue with the plan to climb the peak Le Taillon.
 However, the other couple in our group decided that they would prefer not to go so it was just Jan, Hilary and me that left the hut at 8 am.
 We quickly crossed the glacier to reach the Breche at 8.40 am.
 From here we headed up westwards, weaving around the huge fin of rock next to the Breche.
 Then the climb up became more reminiscent of a day on Munro’s in Scotland.
 A narrow track on a rocky ridge covered in fresh snow, not too much exposure and next to no views because of low cloud.
 We reached the top of Le Taillon (3144 m) at 9.30 am, just 1.5 hours from the hut.
 From here we had a brief glimpse of the view before it closed in even more and started snowing again.
 It was very windy too.
 One to return to on a good day!
 We descended quickly, reaching the hut at 11 am.
 We had a bite to eat and left the hut an hour later, now back to full strength with all 5 of us.
 The track down headed northwest along a zigzag path to a waterfall.
 We then descended the waterfall aided by chains fixed to the rock face to one side, then waded across the river to reach the track on the other side.
 Not one to do after heavy rain!
 Fortunately, it was warm and we soon dried off.
 We were back in Gavarnie at 3pm.

 Gavarnie is a great base for exploring this part of the Pyrenees.
 There are lots of tracks, a few roads to aid getting higher more quickly and lots of places to stay.